ShariarNiaj05/Web-Development-Obsidian-Sync/Full Stack Army & Workshop/System Design and Application Architecture Workshop/Day 3.1/Day 3.1 Assets/Day 3.1 - Application Scalability.md

 ![[Pasted image 20241113183311.png]]

-==When you break something into pieces, you're introducing new challenges and complexities==
+==When you break something into pieces, you're introducing new challenges and complexities.
+But Unfortunately we don't have any options left without this to make the application scalable and profitable==

 ## [00:57:22](https://www.youtube.com/watch?v=eiredWOHn3o&list=PL_XxuZqN0xVAiu5oODf-SmeXG2Y_RG2pz&index=3&t=3442s) When to use Horizontal scaling